The Lambrechts-Stanley Model of Configuration Spaces: Introduction

+\emph{Roadmap.} In Section~\ref{sec.backgr-recoll}, we lay out our conventions and recall the necessary background.
+This includes dg-modules and \abbr{CDGA}s, (co)operads and their (co)modules, semi-algebraic sets and \abbr{PA} forms.
+We also recall basic results on the Fulton--MacPherson compactifications of configuration spaces $\FM_{n}(k)$ and $\FM_{M}(k)$, and the main ideas of Kontsevich's proof of the formality of the little disks operads using the \abbr{CDGA}s of \abbr{PA} forms on the spaces $\FM_{n}(k)$.
+We use the formalism of operadic twisting, which we recall, to deal with signs more easily.
+Finally, we recollect the necessary background on Poincaré duality \abbr{CDGA}s and the Lambrechts--Stanley \abbr{CDGA}s.
+In Section~\ref{sec.model}, we build out of the Lambrechts--Stanley \abbr{CDGA}s a Hopf right $\enV$-comodule $\GG{A}$.

+In Section~\ref{sec.label-graphs-stat}, we construct the labeled graph complex $\Graphs_{R}$ which will be used to connect $\GG{A}$ to $\OmPA^{*}(\FM_{M})$.
+The construction is inspired by Kontsevich's construction of the unlabeled graph complex $\Graphs_{n}$.
+It is done in several steps.
+The first step is to consider a graded module of labeled graphs, $\Gra_{R}$.
+In order to be able to map $\Gra_{R}$ into $\OmPA^{*}(\FM_{M})$, we recall the construction of what is called a ``propagator'' in the mathematical physics literature.
+We then ``twist'' $\Gra_{R}$ to obtain a new object $\Tw \Gra_{R}$, which consists of graphs with two kinds of vertices: ``external'' and ``internal''.
+Finally we must reduce our graphs to obtain a new object, $\Graphs_{R}$, by removing all the connected components with only internals vertices in the graphs using a ``partition function'' (a function which resembles the Chern--Simons invariants).

+In Section~\ref{sec.proof-theorem}, we prove that the zigzag of Hopf right comodule morphisms between $\GG{A}$ and $\OmPA^{*}(\FM_{M})$ is a weak equivalence.
+We first connect our graph complex $\Graphs_{R}$ to the Lambrechts--Stanley \abbr{CDGA}s $\GG{A}$.
+This requires vanishing results about the partition function.
+Then we end the proof of the theorem by showing that all the morphisms are quasi-isomorphisms.
+Finally we study the cases $S^{2}$ and $S^{3}$.

-In \Cref{sec.backgr-recoll}, we recall some background on the little disks operad, the Fulton--MacPherson compactification, the proof of Kontsevich formality, Poincaré duality CDGAs, and the Lambrechts--Stanley CDGAs.
-In \Cref{sec.model}, we build out of these CDGAs a Hopf right $\enV$-comodule $\GG{A}$.
-In \Cref{sec.label-graphs-stat}, inspired by the proof of the formality theorem, we construct the labeled graph complex $\Graphs_{R}$ which will be used to connect this comodule to $\OmPA^{*}(\FM_{M})$.
-In \Cref{sec.proof-theorem}, we prove that the zigzag of Hopf right comodule morphisms between $\GG{A}$ and $\OmPA^{*}(\FM_{M})$ is a weak equivalence.
-In \Cref{sec.fact-homol-e_n}, we use our model to compute factorization homology of framed manifolds and we compare the result to a complex obtained by Knudsen.
-Finally, in \Cref{sec.oriented-surfaces} we work out a variant of our theorem for the only simply connected surface using the formality of the framed little $2$-disks operad, and we present a conjecture about higher dimensional oriented manifolds.
+In Section~\ref{sec.fact-homol-e_n}, we use our model to compute factorization homology of framed manifolds and we compare the result to a complex obtained by Knudsen.
+In Section~\ref{sec.oriented-surfaces} we work out a variant of our theorem for the only simply connected surface using the formality of the framed little $2$-disks operad, and we present a conjecture about higher dimensional oriented manifolds.